coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    defined by :cmd:`Definition` or :cmd:`Let` (with an explicit body), or by a command assimilated to a definition such as :cmd:`Fixpoint`, :cmd:`Program Definition`, etc, or by a proof ended by :cmd:`Defined`.
-The command tells not to unfold the constants in the :n:`@reference` sequence in tactics using δ-conversion (unfolding a constant is replacing it by its definition).
+The command tells not to unfold the constants in the :n:`@smart_global` sequence in tactics using δ-conversion (unfolding a constant is replacing it by its definition).

    :cmd:`Opaque` has also an effect on the conversion algorithm of |Coq|, telling